-Something that has been shared with me by a number of amazing facilitators in my world in a number of different ways is this idea of creating space for others.
+Something that has been shared with me by a number of amazing facilitators in my world is this idea of creating space for others.

 If you think about conversation as a room – there’s only so much that can fit if you, your baggage and your ego are taking up all the space.
 But imagine you begin to let all that stuff go, imagine physically removing those pieces from the room.
 Think about all the knowledge and insight that others can bring into that space.